 Periodically you will supply statements to families.
 Those can be sent through the mail, or delivered by hand to adults, or via email by copy and pasting each family’s statement individually so as to not reveal any other family’s account.
 This will maintain the confidentiality of all financial dealings.

 Set up Team bank account (see below for recommended bank).

-Prepare a simple budget (with the assistance of the Coach) to help estimate the cash needs of the Team for tournament application fees, coach’s expenses, team building events, banners, etc…
+Prepare a simple budget (with the assistance of the Coach and Manager) to help estimate the cash needs of the Team for tournament application fees, coach’s expenses, team building events, etc…

-Collect funds from players as required throughout the season to cover expenses.
+Collect funds from families as required to cover expenses.
 Do not allow families to have a negative balance in their account which would cause other families to pay their expenses.